DataDog/integrations-core/docs/developer/process/agent-release/pre-release.md

 ### Branch

-We create a release branch on `integrations-core` at the beginning of freeze.
-The purpose of this branch is to track all of the integrations that are shipped with the agent for each release.
-The agent RCs will be built including the source code of the integrations that is on the release branch.
+We create a release branch on `integrations-core` at the beginning of the freeze.
+The purpose of this branch is to track all of the integrations that are shipped with the Agent for each release.
+The Agent RCs are built with the source code of integrations on the release branch.

 1. Create a branch based on `master` named after the highest version of the Agent being released in the form `<MAJOR>.<MINOR>.x`
 1. Push the branch to GitHub